mccare/aleoncean-openhab-binding/doc/config/global.md

 The global configuration is placed in the openhab.cfg file.

+For Openhab2 the configuration is residing in <pre>conf/services/aleoncean.cfg</pre>

 # serial port

 You have to configure the serial port that should be used to communicate with the hardware.
 <pre>aleoncean:port=/dev/ttyUSB0</pre>

+For Openhab2 use the following instead:
+<pre>port=/dev/ttyUSB0</pre>

 # base id